Alphabetical by Last Name:

 Cynthia von Buhler

 Cathy Camper is a librarian who makes her home in Portland, Oregon.
 She's also author of everything from picture books to YA lit, graphic novel enthusiast, zine creator, bug expert and seed artist.
-Her first graphic novels are super-cool and forthcoming from Chronicle Books.
+Her first graphic novel LOW RIDERS IN SPACE is forthcoming from Chronicle Books.

 Nancy Castaldo is the Eastern New York SCBWI regional advisor, and also the very talented author of numerous science and nature books for young people, including SNIFFER DOGS: HOW DOGS AND THEIR NOSES SAVE THE WORLD, from Houghton.

 Katherine Coville is an artist, sculptor and doll-maker who lives in a faerie-tree in Upstate New York.
 (That's what I imagine, anyway!)
-She has collaborated with her husband Bruce on many of his books, but is forging a new career as a novelist: her deliciously gothic debut GOLDEN is coming soon from Knopf/Random House.
+She has collaborated with her husband Bruce on many of his books, but is forging a new career as a novelist: her deliciously gothic debut THE COTTAGE IN THE WOODS is coming soon from Knopf/Random House.

 Jaclyn Dolamore is a vintage-wearing, David Bowie-listening, organic-veggie-eating word geek who lives in Maryland.
 Her lovely fantasy novels include MAGIC UNDER GLASS and BETWEEN THE SEA AND SKY (Bloomsbury).
 The upcoming DARK METROPOLIS is a shiny, scary wonder of a book set in a "Cabaret"-like world where dead people have a habit of not staying dead.

 Miriam Forster is a bookseller - and possibly lives inside a coffee machine.
-I theorize that's how she gets the energy to write lush and intense fantasies like CITY OF A THOUSAND DOLLS (HarperCollins).
+I theorize that's how she gets the energy to write lush and intense fantasies like CITY OF A THOUSAND DOLLS and EMPIRE OF SHADOWS (HarperCollins).

 Sonia Gensler was probably born in the wrong century, and possibly on the wrong continent... but we'll keep her anyway.
 Her first book THE REVENANT (knopf) is a Victorian ghost story set in an all-girl Cherokee school in the old west, and was the recipient of the Oklahoma book award, her latest is THE DARK BETWEEN, all about spiritualism, seances, and things that go bump in the night.